wazuh/wazuh-documentation/source/installation_guide/installing-elastic-stack/elastic_server_rpm.rst

 	usermod -a -G ossec logstash

-..

-4. If you are running Wazuh server and the Elastic Stack server on separate systems (distributed architecture), then it is important to configure encryption between Filebeat and Logstash.
-To do so, please see :ref:`elastic_ssl`.

-..

-5. Enable and start the Logstash service:
+4. Enable and start the Logstash service:

 	a) For Systemd::